Battle of Kingston Harbour: Battle

 While the USS Oneida fired on the Royal George, the smaller American vessels exchanged fire with the shore batteries at the mouth of the harbour, receiving heavy fire from the militia and batteries, but taking little damage.
 The Royal George took excessive damage, and the ship’s inexperienced gun crews did little damage in response.
 Chauncey later reported:

 we did her much injury: that 4 Shot passed through her between wind and water, and that when she slipped and hauled on shore she was in a sinking condition, with both pumps going, 3 of her guns dismounted, her fore and main rigging cut away….and the ship very much injured in other respects.
 Many of the shot that passed through the ship went into the town and injured many houses.

 Private John Sammon of the Newfoundland Fencibles, serving as a marine on the Royal George, was killed outright during the firefight, and several on both sides were injured.

 During the fight, the iron 32-pdr gun of the USS Pert exploded, badly wounding the vessel’s commander, Sailing Master Arundel, and slightly injuring four others.
 Refusing to leave his post, Arundel was knocked over board by the boom and drowned while the schooner withdrew from combat.
 Lieutenant Charlton, with the 6-pdr field piece, arrived from Everett’s Point and joined the Mississauga Battery in firing on the ships.
 Around 4pm an American officer noted:

 “The squadron is now exposed to the cross fire of five batteries, of flying artillery, of the ship with springs on her cables so as to enable her to bring her guns to bear … Showers of round and grape fell around us.”

 Myers noted of the battery fire:

 “one shot came in not far from my gun, and scattered lots of cat-tails, breaking in the hammock-cloths.”

 During the battle, one of Chauncey’s ships had captured the Canadian schooner Mary Hatt, and taken her as a prize.
-With winds picking up and jgiht falling, Chauncey signalled to his squadron to sail out of the harbour into Lake Ontario.
+With winds picking up and night falling, Chauncey signalled to his squadron to sail out of the harbour into Lake Ontario.